Last updated: 02.10. 2020 @ 21:03

 No Man’s Land starts at least 1 km before the finishing line and shall be clearly marked.
 The trail in this stretch shall be wide enough for dog teams to pass each other.
 Rules on passing do not apply on this stretch of trail.

 Littering along the trail may lead to disqualification.
+Dog booties and left over dog food is also considered litter!

 The Race Organization may introduce a time limit for the completion of the race and a deadline for passing through checkpoints.